Digital

 1. Turn Off All Notifications

-Notifications are "look now" commands.
-Turning them off transforms social media into something you check on your terms.
+Turning off notifications alone transforms social media into something you check on your terms.
 Initial anxiety fades within days.
+This is also an effective first step toward digital detox.
+(Books on digital detox can also be helpful)

 2. Set Time Limits

 Use screen time features to cap social media at 30 minutes daily.
 When reached, stop for the day.
 A physical mechanism to halt infinite scrolling is essential.
-(Books on digital detox can also be helpful)
+Setting the screen to gray out when the limit is reached lets you change behavior without relying on willpower.

 3. Curate Your Follows